 Professor | Psychiatry

-Dr. Marianne Goodman is a full time VA clinical research physician at the James J Peters VA (JJPVA) for 18 years, director and developer of the JJPVA Dialectical Behavioral Therapy (DBT) clinical and research program since 2002.
+Dr. Marianne Goodman is a full time VA clinical research physician at the James J Peters VA (JJPVA) for 26 years, and Director of the VISN 2 MIRECC and clinical researcher in suicide prevention and novel treatment development.
 She has been the PI on multiple funded studies examining the biology and treatment of dysregulated emotion including treatment of anger and aggression in personality disorders (VA Advanced Career Development Award, 2006-2009), treatment of suicidality in Veterans, (PI on a large 5-year Dept. of Defense funded randomized clinical trial of DBT in high-risk suicidal Veterans, 2009-2014) and novel approaches to diminishing suicide risk with safety planning in adolescents, families and high risk individuals (HHC pilot study 2014-2015; VA RR&D SPiRE grant 2015-2017; RR&D MERIT 2017-2019).
+She is developer of the Project Life Force (PLF) intervention, a manualized group safety planning + skills intervention that is now being disseminated nationally across the VA system.
+Adaptations of PLF for college students, geriatric populations and Army personnel are currently underway.

 Erin A. Hazlett, PhD